Education (EDUC)

 EDUC 385 Emotional and Behavioral Disorders 3

 This course is designed to provide teachers with the tools necessary to work with students with emotional and behavioral disorders.
-The course examines the various etiologies, characteristics and evidence-based interventions for these disorders.
+The course examines the various etiologies, characteristics, and evidence-based interventions for these disorders.
 Additionally, the course will concentrate on implementing appropriate inclusive classroom interventions using various positive behavior interventions and other applied behavior analysis methods.
 Students will develop effective Behavior Intervention Plans.
+This course requires ten field experince hours.

 EDUC 386 Autistic Spectrum Disorders 3